umr-amap/StormR/paper/paper.md

 damages to ecosystems, infrastructures, and peoples [@costanza_value_2008;
 @uriarte_hurricane_2019; @parks_tropical_2021].
 Climate change has likely
-increased the proportion of category 3-5 tropical cyclones on the Saffir–Simpson hurricane wind scale over the past four decades and climate scientists are also predicting with high confidence that the proportion of the most intense and potentially the most destructive tropical cyclones (category 4-5) would increase by +10% even if warming is limited to 1.5°C
+increased the proportion of category 3-5 tropical cyclones on the Saffir–Simpson hurricane wind scale over the past four decades and climate scientists are predicting with high confidence that the proportion of the most intense and potentially the most destructive tropical cyclones (category 4-5) would increase by +10% even if warming is limited to 1.5°C